Our Guide to Riding VIA Rail Across Canada

 If your wondering about what meals are like when riding the VIA Rail train across Canada, dining on the train is a pleasant surprise.
 With a chef on-board, meals are prepared fresh and can be made to accommodate specific diets and allergies.

 Via Rail chefs tailor each menu to include some local flavour.
 So if you're taking The Ocean route, for example, you can expect to see some seafood on offer.
+When travelling through Alberta, you'll see beef on the menu.

 Sleeping on VIA Rail